irfanhakim-as/charts/mika/plexmaster/README.md

 - Navigate to the **BitTorrent** tab:

   - Torrent Queueing: `Enabled`.
+  - Maximum active downloads: `5`.
+  - Maximum active uploads: `5`.
+  - Maximum active torrents: `10`.
+  - Do not count slow torrents in these limits: `Enabled`.
   - When ratio reaches: `1`.
   - When total seeding time reaches: `1440 minutes`.
   - then: `Pause torrent`.